-Table 3.2 requires inputs for the capital additions (in million AUD) for each asset class at the beginning of each financial year.
-Hence it indicates what new investments are made for the RAB each year.
+Table 3.2 requires inputs for the capital additions (in million AUD) for each asset class in each financial year.
+It indicates what new investments are made for the RAB each year.
+A half WACC adjustment has been applied in table 8.2.1.